HaiderNuur/Data-Analyst-Journey/Google Courses/Data Analysis with R programming/Quizzes.md

 - RStudio’s integrated development environment includes which of the following?
 Select all that apply.
 > An area to manage loaded data, A console for executing commands, An editor for writing code

+# Week Two
+- When working in R, for which part of the data analysis process do analysts use the tidyr package?
+> Data cleaning
+- Which tidyverse package contains a set of functions, such as select(), that help with data manipulation?
+> dplyr
+- An analyst is organizing a dataset in RStudio using the following code: arrange(filter(Storage_1, inventory >= 40), count) Which of the following examples is a nested function in the code?
+> filter
+## Weekly challenge
+- An analyst comes across dates listed as strings in a dataset, for example December 10th, 2020.
+To convert the strings to a date/time data type, which function should the analyst use?
+> mdy()
+- A data analyst wants to assign the value 50 to the variable daily_dosage.
+Which of the following types of operators will they need to write that code?
+> assignment
+- Which of the following are included in R packages?
+Select all that apply.
+> Tests for checking your code, Sample datasets, Reusable R functions
+- When an analyst installs a package that is not in Base R, where does R call the package from?
+> The CRAN archive